Matt Renshaw: International career

 In November 2016 he was added to Australia's Test squad ahead of the third Test against South Africa.
 He made his Test debut on 24 November 2016 as an opening batsman, replacing his opening partner in Queensland, Joe Burns.
 His baggy green cap was presented by Ian Healy.

 Renshaw scored his first Test century, 184, against Pakistan at the Sydney Cricket Ground in his fourth match.
 He became the 133rd Test centurion for Australia.

 Renshaw became the first Australian cricketer to score 500 Test runs before turning 21 years of age and has scored the most number of Test runs before turning 21 years for Australia, with 524.

 Renshaw played ten tests in 2016 and 2017, but had poor form in the tours of India and Bangladesh in 2017, and lost his place in the test team to Cameron Bancroft.

 Following the 2018 Australian ball-tampering scandal and the suspension of Bancroft, David Warner and captain Steve Smith, Renshaw was recalled to the team for the fourth and final Test of the 2018 test series against South Africa.

 In April 2018, following the South African series, he was awarded a national contract by Cricket Australia for the 2018–19 season, and was in the Test squad for the tour of the UAE against Pakistan.
 However Renshaw suffered an injury in a warm-up game, and did not play in the Test series against Pakistan.
 He then had poor form the following summer and could not break back into the Test team.
 In April 2019, it was announced that Renshaw had not been offered a central Cricket Australia contract for the 2019–20 season.

 In March 2022, Renshaw was added to Australia's One Day International (ODI) squad for their series against Pakistan, but did not play a game.

 After being out of the Test team for more than four years, Renshaw was recalled in January 2023, in the final Test of the 2022–23 series against South Africa, batting in the middle order to replace the injured Cameron Green.
 He kept his place in the team in the first Test of the Australian tour of India in February–March 2023.
 He was initially dropped for the second Test, but played in the second innings as a concussion substitute, before being dropped again for the third Test.

+Renshaw made his One Day International debut on 19 October 2025, against India at Perth Stadium, scoring 21 not out and hitting the winning run.